SwapnanilAdhikary/SIH-Ideas-/README.md

 we should try to add features later on which can be beneficial for users

-The pretained model that is being used is- FILM ( FOR INFO)
+The pretained model that is being used is- FILM ( FOR INFO) - Update i fine tuned the model for weather based applications

 26th August 2024